Tito Rodríguez

 Pablo Rodríguez Lozada (January 4, 1923 – February 28, 1973), better known as Tito Rodríguez, was a Puerto Rican singer and bandleader.
 He started his career singing under the tutelage of his brother, Johnny Rodríguez.
 In the 1940s, both moved to New York, where Tito worked as a percussionist in several popular rhumba ensembles, before directing his own group to great success during the 1950s.
 His most prolific years coincided with the peak of the mambo and cha-cha-cha dance craze.
 He also recorded boleros, sones, guarachas and pachangas.

 Rodríguez is known by many fans as "El Inolvidable" (The Unforgettable One), a moniker based on his most popular song, a bolero written by Cuban composer Julio Gutiérrez.

 Early years

-Tito Rodríguez was born in Barrio Obrero, Santurce, Puerto Rico, to José Rodríguez Fuentes, a construction worker from the Dominican Republic, and Severina Lozada from Holguín, Cuba.
+Tito Rodríguez was born in Barrio Obrero, Santurce, Puerto Rico, to José Rodríguez Fuentes, a construction worker from San Sebastián, Puerto Rico and Severina Lozada from Holguín, Cuba.
 During his childhood he aspired to be a jockey and tried out racing horses at Hipódromo Las Casas in Villa Palmera, Santurce.
 His older brother, Johnny Rodríguez was a popular singer and composer, who inspired the younger Rodríguez to become a musician.
 In 1936, 13-year-old Rodríguez joined the group of Ladislao (El Maestro Ladí) Martínez, Conjunto de Industrias Nativas, as a singer.
 When he was 16 years old, he participated in a recording with the renowned Cuarteto Mayarí.
 In 1940, Rodríguez moved to New York City shortly after his parents, José and Severina, died.
 He went to live with his brother Johnny, who had been living there since 1935.